 We live in a time where apps are being built to promote engagement.
 Basically, apps for teens are designed to be addictive.
 Every teen can open Instagram or TikTok to check something “real quick” and get sucked into it for an hour or more.
 I know my kids are totally guilty of this.

 All of these are legitimate reasons.
 Teenagers’ tendency to procrastinate comes from a combination of their age, wanting freedom (etc.), not totally knowing how long things take to complete, and human nature.

 But does that mean we should let it keep happening?
 Let’s do something about it!

-Make a Plan to Attack Your Teen’s Procrastination
+Work with Your Teen to Make a Plan to Attack

 New habits, together with rewards and consequences, will drive a new routine that will help minimize the temptation to procrastinate.
 I’ve seen many “tips and tricks” to helping your teen end procrastination, but I believe that achieving change will come from setting up a new process.